Dahberrou/exercise-1/README.md

 # exercise-1
-It for exercise code with python
+It for exercise code with python,and you guys can copy my code here